 StrahanWaterfront Precinct Plan

-The resultant precinct plan included the development of strategies, action to achieve those strategies and low, medium and high priorities for each action.
+The resultant precinct plan includes strategies, action to achieve those strategies, and low, medium and high priorities for each action.
 The strategies centre around the following considerations:

-- The placement of equipment and infrastructure in the precincts.
+- The placement of equipment and infrastructure in the precinct.

 - The identification of commercial opportunities.